-For many people COVID-19 has negatively impacted their financial situation and for some it has helped them to save money.
+For many people COVID-19 has negatively impacted their financial situation and for some it has helped them to save money with an instant low-buy year opportunity.
 But for whatever your situation is, there are a few easy ways in which you can save more money.
 You may be taking advantage of not having meals out or drinks with friends or saving up for a holiday when you can finally get away.
 Your financial goal can be anything you want and saving money could be through lockdown could be a long-term financial strategy!

 Update your savings goal

 You may already have a month budget which you set aside for your savings but make the most of your lockdown life and set little more aside.
 It doesn’t matter how much it is, it can be £50, £100 or more a month but setting some money aside while you can be a great idea.
 For many people there is a lot of job uncertainty at the moment, if that applies to you then having a savings fund can be really beneficial, just in case!

 During lockdown it can be so easy to reach for your delivery app or takeaway menu.
 If you’re missing having meals out, then why not treat yourself to a takeaway!
 But you can make something just as good on a budget!
 If you’re cooking for yourself or a couple, why not make a meal for 4 and freeze the leftovers for another night?
 Then when the local takeaway is calling, you won’t be as tempted!

 Cancel any direct debits you don’t need

 During lockdown, we’ve probably watched more Netflix than we care to admit but are you guilty of having multiple streaming services that you don’t need?
 Or are you paying for a gym membership that you aren’t currently using?
 A great place to start is having a look at all your outgoings and see which ones you actually need.
 You should cancel your subscription on the company’s website and not just cancel the direct debit as you may incur some cancellation charges, depending on what you are cancelling.